Course Title: Product Ranging

 2.A broad theoretical and technological knowledge of current business and professional practices leading to marketing and merchandising fashion products both locally and globally.

-3.Investigate, analyse and interpret trends on design, materials and trims in fashion and textiles either locally or globally
+3.Investigate, analyse and interpret trends on design, materials and trims in fashion and related industry either locally or globally.

 4.Apply initiative and judgement in planning, problem solving and decision making in your study to demonstrate personal and professional attributes to be work ready.

-8.Gather, analyse and interpret data to develop fashion and related products and present to peers or potential client.
+8.Gather, analyse and interpret data to develop fashion and related products and present to peers or potential clients.

 Upon successful completion of this course, you will be able to:

 - Investigate and evaluate past fashion influences and apply to contemporary fashion concepts

 - Recommend and apply key concepts of design and illustrate for current fashion production

 - Explore and create a visual representation of contemporary fashion trends

 Overview of Learning Activities